Backyard (Recreational) Fires

 Each property may have a total of three garage sales per year; with each sale running no more than four days.
 This includes participation in the City-wide sales.

 Oakdale operates under a year-round odd-even watering schedule.
-Even-numbered addresses (homes/businesses ending in 0, 2, 4, etc.) can water on even-numbered days of the month.
-Odd-numbered addresses (homes/businesses ending in 1, 3, 5, etc.) can water on odd-numbered days of the month.
+Odd-numbered addresses (homes/businesses ending in 1, 3, 5, etc.) are allowed to water on odd-numbered days of the month.
+Even-numbered addresses (homes/businesses ending in 0, 2, 4, etc.) are allowed to water on even-numbered days of the month.
 Residents are encouraged to contact their irrigation system installer with questions about operation.

 Water loss is the greatest between 10 AM and 5 PM.
 Residents and businesses are encouraged to refrain from watering during this time.